leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/pose.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Pose`

-This brush is used to pose a model simulating an armature-like deformations.
+This brush is used to pose a model simulating armature-like deformations.
-Several different deformation modes can be used to preform IK deformations or altering and moving the proportions of the mesh.
+Several different deformation modes can be used to perform IK deformations or altering and moving the proportions of the mesh.
 The falloff of the deformation across multiple segments is controlled by the brush falloff curve.